 Give yourself time to cool down and take time to stretch the muscles you worked.

 Incorporate breathing exercises as part of your cool down.
 If you can, take a moment to lie down at the end of the workout for a final relaxation, your chance to really feel the effects of your hard work.
+This will keep you motivated to continue exercising regularly!

-Check out other articles on exercise tips:
+More articles on exercise tips:

 Which Burns More?
 Resistance Training or Aerobic Exercises?